airo-ugent/airo-tulip/airo-tulip/README.md

 ## How to use this package

-There are two layers to the `airo-tulip` package: the `hardware` module that interfaces with the KELO and other attached hardware, and the `api` module that allows (optionally remote) users of the library to interface with this `hardware` over a TCP connection.
+There are two layers to the `airo-tulip` package: the `hardware` module that interfaces with the KELO and other attached hardware, and the `api` module that allows (optionally remote) users of the library to interface with this `hardware` over with CycloneDDS.
 The code in the `hardware` module is supposed to be run on the KELO itself, while the code in the `api` module (more specifically in `api.client`) can be run from any device that can access the KELO over Ethernet or Wi-Fi.
 While it possible to use `airo-tulip` without `api`, by using `hardware.platform_driver` directly, this is not recommended, and we only document the usage through the `api` module.